The language of the Bible is the language of family

 A Model for Generational Honor

 Drawing from God’s design for natural families, we see a parallel in spiritual leadership.
 Just as parents become grandparents and great-grandparents, retaining honor and love while relinquishing certain responsibilities, so it is in the body of Christ.
 The weight of decision-making and governance shifts to new leaders, who in turn also embrace their new roles with a parental heart for the spiritual family.
 This intergenerational collaboration brings strength, stability, and continuity.
 This is the beauty of God’s design for spiritual family.

 The Ten Commandments remind us of the promise attached to honoring our fathers and mothers: “…that it may be well with you and you may live long on the earth” (Ephesians 6:2–3).
 Honoring spiritual parents not only brings personal blessing but also releases generational blessing to the entire body of Christ.
-This principle is rooted in the truth that God is lineage-minded.
+This principle is rooted in the truth that God thinks in terms of generations.
 He doesn’t see us as isolated individuals but as part of a continuum of faith stretching back to Abraham.

 The Legacy of Faith